Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Results and Discussion

-The conductance for different interband coupling strengths $\alpha$ is shown in Fig.~\ref{conv} at temperatures $T_1 = 10.25\,\mathrm{K}$ and $T_2 = 9.75\,\mathrm{K}$ with barrier strength $Z=1$.
+The differential conductance ($dG_N$) for different interband coupling strengths $\alpha$ is shown in Fig.~\ref{conv} at zero temperature with barrier strength $Z=1$ utilizing Eq. (\ref{eq:zero_temp_dG_final}).
 Panels (a)–(d) correspond to $\alpha = 0, 1, 2,$ and $3$, respectively.
-For $\alpha = 0$, the conductance spectra for both $S_{++}$ and $S_{+-}$ pairing symmetries are symmetric with respect to the applied voltage bias.
-A similar symmetric behavior is observed for $\alpha = 1$.
-However, for larger interband coupling strengths ($\alpha = 2$ and $3$), the conductance spectra become clearly asymmetric with respect to the applied voltage bias, indicating the emergence of electron–hole asymmetry in the system due to strong interband coupling.
+For all the values of $\alpha$, the differential conductance spectra for both $S_{++}$ and $S_{+-}$ pairing symmetries are symmetric with respect to the applied voltage bias.

 \begin{widetext}

 \end{widetext}